-The founding fathers of 'The Hindhead Golf Club' were Sir Arthur Conan Doyle, Edward Turle, owner of Hindhead School, and other local luminaries.
-Hindhead, being 750 feet above sea level was called ‘Little Switzerland’ for its clean air, and 143 acres were leased from Lord Ashcombe.
+The founding fathers of 'The Hindhead Golf Club'were Sir Arthur Conan Doyle, who created the character Sherlock Holmes in 1887, Edward Turle and other local luminaries.
+143 acres were leased from Lord Ashcombe.
+Hindhead, being 750 feet above sea level was called ‘Little Switzerland’ for its clean air.
 Turle was Secretary 1904-1922 and President 1923-25 and 1928-30.

 Sir Arthur Conan Doyle, the creator of Sherlock Holmes, was the Club's first President 1905-07 (shown teeing off in 1907).
 The 18 holes were opened with a match between two of the great Triumvirate, James Braid and J.H.Taylor, that Braid won.
 Cows grazed on the course and damage was common.
 Conan Doyle later encouraged David Lloyd George to move to Hindhead in 1921.

-The first build phase of the Golf House cost £1,450 with a mortgage from Cubitt Estates, and Percy Smith, a founder member, advanced a loan to complete it.
+The first Club House build was to cost £1,450 with a mortgage from Cubitt Estates, and Percy Smith, a founder member, advanced a loan to complete it.
 Pictured is George Pownall, the longest serving Professional 1905-35, teeing off the 1st.

 The architect's original design was completed and, with donations from its 132 members, the Club paid its way.
 Members’ generosity has continued throughout the club’s history.
 The car pictured is a 15HP Daracq owned by a member.

 Canadian Forces were stationed at Bramshott with our own troops.
 They were given temporary membership for a guinea with half back if sent to the front.
 This tradition resumed in 1939-45 when they played for free.
 In 1919 they presented the Canada Cup to the club for the annual match play competition.
 In the same year the Village ‘Artisan’ Club was formed with a subscription of 5 shillings.